 The website includes a number of Catholic papers on climate change.

-A project with World Council of Churches (WCC) involvement, it seeks to map the current situation of training, teaching and research on Eco theology, climate justice and food security in theological education, ecumenical formation and Christian leadership development, and the resources and examples of good practice that are available.
+A project with World Council of Churches (WCC) involvement, that sought to map the current situation of training, teaching and research on Eco theology, climate justice and food security in theological education, ecumenical formation and Christian leadership development, and the resources and examples of good practice that are available.
+The results are available in the report Eco-Theology, Climate Justice and Food Security published in 2016.

-Verses and passages that speak to God’s care for creation are highlighted in green, and it includes a ‘green Bible index’ and personal study guide.
-It is printed on recycled paper, using soy-based ink with a cotton/linen cover.
-Although originally published in 2008, it still seems to be available from some booksellers in the UK and Ireland.
+Verses and passages that speak to God’s care for creation are highlighted in green, and it includes a ‘green Bible index’, essays by scholars and faith leaders, and personal study guide.
+Originally printed on recycled paper, using soy-based ink with a cotton/linen cover it is still available to buy as an ebook.

 An American based organisation that seeks to educate, inspire, and mobilise Christians in their efforts to care for God’s creation and protect the environment.